TheRealSmithLab/FunnelWebSpider/README.md

 > The neurotoxin in the venom of the Toowoomba funnel-web spider can cause serious illness in an hour or two, the male producing the more potent venom although the volume injected is usually much smaller than for the female.
 Envenomation can be prevented by the application of a compression bandage over the bite site.
 An effective antivenom is now available in districts where funnel-webs are known to exist.
 Surprisingly, virtually all domesticated animals are naturally immune to funnel-web spider venoms.

 ![Frozen spider corpses](img/spiders.png)
 Whole spider bodies were frozen and shipped to the Garvan Institute where DNA was extracted from legs to avoid sequencing gut microbes.
-More details on DNA extraciton to follow.
+More details on DNA extraction to follow.
 ## About the data
 Different DNA extractions (DIN values ~6) were subjected to Nanopore sample preparation using the SQK-RAD004 protocol (may also have been multiplexed with SQK-RBK004, to check).
 Samples were run on MIN106 flowcells without nuclease flushing.